abinash108/hackathon/README.md

 ## provide the schema in the bot.english_qpromot in main file with your schema

 ## Now intearact with your data using our system
+Result will be stored in .csv file in same folder

 Using default database "hr.db" schema is in bot.english_qprompt in main file